 TFTB has since become a popular regular feature and is now distributed widely.
 It is presented here as an archive of free-to-access resources that will be of interest to education establishments, historical societies, researchers or anyone with an interest in what defines the Black Country and helps make its people so distinctive.

-Each broadcast is independently produced by GF and is typically around 8 - 9 minutes duration.
+Episodes are independently produced by GF and typically around 8 - 9 minutes duration.

 For mobile devices you may need to first download the free SoundCloud app.